Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Build the runtime prompt or job payload from separate inputs:

-• Trusted instructions: platform policy, agent profile config, worker config, and trusted local workflow policy.
+• Trusted instructions: platform policy, agent profile config, agent config, and trusted local workflow policy.

 • Untrusted context: work titles, descriptions, comments, documents, user prompts, and other workspace-authored content.